CityOfNewOrleans/JTMP-Data-Exchange-Specs/schemas/CaseUpdates_iepd/CaseUpdates.md

 Court Event

 ## Identifying Specific Updates
-This Data Exchange enables communication of updates, adds, or deletes.
+This Data Exchange enables directed communication of updates, adds, or deletes.

+Further, the types of updates are predefined in this specification to include:
+-Bond
+-Charges
+-Parties on the case
+-Specific changes to Case Activity, including change of court, judge, or case status

 If one of these messages has previously been sent and information changes, the message can be sent again.
 Use of MessageOperationCode attributes (add, update, delete) enable the sender to indicate which data objects have changed, and what has changed.
 The attributes are declared in each relevant schema set and look like this: image

 ### Example Scenarios:
 A previously scheduled Court Event is rescheduled.
 Courts would send a Court Event message.
-Set the attribute ..MessageUpdate.. to Update to indicate that the CourtEventDateTime has changed.
+Set the attribute MessageOperationCode to 'Update' to indicate that the CourtEventDateTime has changed.
 CourtEventDateTime would have the new date and time of the event.
 After a delay, the State AFIS system has sent an Arrest Tracking Number (ATN) and ATN Sequence Number for a booked charge.
 In the original Booking message, ArrestTrackingNumber and ATNSequence were Null.
-A new message should be sent with the same Folder#, and a MessageOperationCode attribute set to Update to for the ATN and each ATNSequence element.
+A new message should be sent with the same Folder#, and a MessageOperationCode attribute set to 'Add' to for the ATN and each ATNSequence element.
 An updated XML node would be preceded by the appropriate Attribute.
 For example, an added charge would indicated as follows:

 image